IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/metabox-block/README.md

   - __You need to enable the custom fields in the Gutenberg editor preferences in General/Advanced before you can use it.__

     - **Caveat** : If you enable the custom fields in the Gutenberg editor preferences the metabox-block block will not save anymore since the custom fields mechanism is later in the save process than the block mechanism.

+## Bonus feature

+If you have time left, you could also try to hijack the custom fields section of the Gutenberg editor and inject the JSON Schema editor into it.

+_The custom fields section of the Gutenberg editor is be default disabled.
+You need to enable it manually in the Gutenberg editor settings_

 # Development